Chouffy/chouffy.github.io/notes/softwares/Good Softwares.md

 * *Window > Appearance*, Change font to *Lucida Console*
 * *Window > Translation*, Change remote character set to *ISO-8859-1:1998 (Latin-1, West Europe)* ... but this will break other softwares.

+### Port Forwarding

+1. In the setting for a connection, to go to *Connection* → *SSH* → *Tunnels*
+1. Add the port you want to forward:
+    * Source port: the client port you want to listen to
+    * Destination: the port on the target you want to be connected to

 ## Duplicati

 A very good backup solution, if you have a good storage provider.